bob-clawd/engrammcp/README.md

 EngramMcp is a local-first memory MCP for agents that need continuity, not a full knowledge platform.
 It gives coding agents and personal assistants a small, inspectable, structured memory they can carry across sessions without relying on hosted infrastructure.

 Built for trust and predictability, it focuses on durable facts, evolving context, and recent work state instead of embeddings, document ingestion, or opaque retrieval pipelines.

-The goal is not to build a general knowledge system.
-The goal is to give an agent a memory that is durable, inspectable, and simple enough to trust.
+The goal is not to build a general knowledge system; the goal is to give an agent a memory that stays durable, inspectable, and simple enough to trust.

-## Who It Is For

-EngramMcp is built for developers and local-first AI users who want persistent memory without handing that memory off to a hosted platform.
+It works best for developers and local-first AI users who want:

-It is a strong fit for people who want:

 - persistent memory for a coding agent or personal assistant
 - local, human-readable storage they can inspect themselves
+- clear separation between durable facts, evolving context, and recent work state
+- lightweight continuity across days or weeks without extra infrastructure
 - a small and predictable memory model instead of a larger knowledge stack
-- clear separation between durable facts, evolving context, and recent work state

-## Best-Fit Use Cases

-EngramMcp works best for workflows like:

-- remembering user preferences, conventions, and working style
-- carrying project context forward across days or weeks
-- preserving recent progress so the next session can continue quickly
-- storing important facts and decisions in a form the human can audit
+Typical uses include remembering preferences and conventions, carrying project context forward, preserving recent progress for the next session, and storing important facts or decisions in a form the human can audit.
-- giving a local coding agent lightweight continuity without extra infrastructure

-## Who It Is Not For

 EngramMcp is intentionally narrow.
 It is not designed to be: